 If you haven’t seen Winchester ’73 or you’ve never seen it, I hope you’ll watch it soon.
 Each time I do, I ask the same questions…

-- Shelley Winters was exceptional – why wasn’t she used even more and why isn’t she mentioned more alongside Ava Gabor, Marilyn Monroe, Lana Turner and the rest??
+- Shelley Winters was exceptional – why wasn’t she used even more and why isn’t she mentioned more alongside Ava Gabor, Marilyn Monroe, and Lana Turner?

 - Why do I not ALWAYS name this movie when listing my favorite Westerns?